In the beginning…

 Tavern 1.0 was the original Tavern that Roy Ghim started way back when (Jinseok says 2012).
 Tavern 1.0 didn’t really have a specific objective in mind other than to share the love of Korean football.
 Jinseok and I joined up in rapid succession and then Tim joined and rounded out the crew.
 As the Tavern grew, others who had a love for Korean football and writing pitched in guest articles and eventually the crew grew bigger.

 And so, Tavern 2.0 was born.
 The personal was different, but most of the rest was the same.
-Coverage of the national team and Korean players abroad were the focus with a little love for the K League as well.
+Coverage of the national team and Korean players abroad were the focus with some love for the K League as well.
 Tavern 2.0 also took the fledgling podcast that had been started earlier and took it to another level and expanded the crew even more.

 However, another change was in the cards.
 The Tavern 2.0 crew decided that they wanted to expand on what they were writing about to include Korean culture and society.
 So, a significant “re-branding” was done.
 Content was shifted over to a new Substack and the name was changed to Fighting Stripes.
-However, the Tavern brand was still strong, so they maintained “Tavern of the Taegeuk Warriors” (with changed spelling) Twitter and other social media accounts.
+However, the Tavern brand was still strong, so they maintained “Tavern of the Taegeuk Warriors” Twitter and other social media accounts.

 Tavern 3.0 is born